Detroit automakers idle U.S. plants to combat coronavirus outbreak

 It was not clear whether the automakers would seek to substitute this shutdown for the one they typically take annually during the summer.

-Meanwhile, other automakers in North America are still operating assembly plants, including BMW in Spartanburg, South Carolina; Kia Motors Corp (000270.KS) in West Point, Georgia; Daimler AG’s (DAIGn.DE) Mercedes in Vance, Alabama; Volvo Cars in Ridgeville, South Carolina, and Volkswagen AG (VOWG_p.DE) in Chattanooga, Tennessee.
+Meanwhile, other automakers in North America are still operating assembly plants, including BMW in Spartanburg, South Carolina; Kia Motors Corp in West Point, Georgia; Daimler AG’s Mercedes in Vance, Alabama; Volvo Cars in Ridgeville, South Carolina, and Volkswagen AG in Chattanooga, Tennessee.

 Reporting by Ben Klayman in Detroit; Additional reporting by Paul Lienert and Joe White in Detroit and David Shepardson in Washington; Editing by Richard Chang, Matthew Lewis and Lincoln Feast.